-- On Jan.
-14, 1934, Frank Huston became pastor of Mooresville Christian Church (Disciples of Christ) on the southeast corner of West Harrison and South Jefferson Streets, a post he held through 1937. - His salary was \$11.75/week.
-"The 'normal' salary was \$10/week, but because Brother Huston lived in Knightstown and drove to Mooresville for choir practice on Thursday nights and again on Sundays for services, he was allowed an extra \$1.75 per week."
+On Jan.
+14, 1934, Frank Huston became pastor of Mooresville Christian Church (Disciples of Christ), a post he held through 1937.
+His salary was \$11.75/week.
+"The 'normal' salary was \$10/week, but because Bro.
+Huston lived in Knightstown and drove to Mooresville for choir practice on Thursday nights and again on Sundays for services, he was allowed an extra \$1.75 per week."
+In 1935 he wrote Mooresville, a nostalgic song praising its hometown values.
+[The lyrics of the song are appended].
+Although no published version appears to exist, his sister copied his original handwritten musical score and donated it to the Library, a facsimile of which has faded with time.
+The Mooresville Times twice published Frank's lyrics (June 11, 1936 & June 24, 1937), each time slightly altering the words from the original.